Rochester evolved from Flour City to Flower City to Image City when George Eastman invented a way for the masses to capture everyday moments on film.

 1788-1817

-In 1811 Rochester began the process of establishing a town, laying out streets and establishing plots of land for municipal, church, and business use.
-Later that year, he began to offer the plots for sale.
+In 1811, Rochester began establishing a town, laying out streets, and establishing plots of land for municipal, church, and business use.
+Later that year, he began offering the plots for sale.

 In 1812, Nathaniel Rochester moved his family here from Dansville, envisioning a prosperous future.
-And the War of 1812 brought soldiers marching through the area who would eventually return to purchase land.
+The War of 1812 brought soldiers marching through the area who would eventually return to purchase land.

 Rochesterville